 d.
 Tables will be provided by the College, and displays may not exceed 4' x 8' in size.
 Tables are available during the common hours of the College.
 Table areas are subject to change, based on facility needs.
 These are the designated table/display areas that may be reserved:

-- Building A/Student Center: A maximum of two tables along the south corridor of the Student Center Lounge.
+- Building A/Student Center: One table along the south corridor of the Student Center Lounge.

 - Building D: A maximum of one table near Starbucks or in the Rotunda Under the TV Monitor.

-- Building J: A maximum of three tables along the north wall by the events sign in the Business & Social Science Center.
+- Building J: One table along the north wall by the events sign in the Business & Social Science Center.

 - Building L: One table in front of the bookstore, at the intersection of the hallways.

 - Building Z/Avanté concourse: A maximum of two tables in front of the glass near the Z119/Z117 signs